 2. Porpoise Bay Provincial Park, Sechelt

 This provincial park is popular with families, thanks to its location on the relatively calm Sechelt Inlet, its large on-site playground, and grassy picnic areas that are perfect for lounging, cartwheeling, and picnicking.
 Campers will find both individual and group sites, plus two day shelters.
 In the summer, the park's amphitheatre hosts events and nature presentations, while fall brings cooler weather, fewer campers, and spawning salmon in Angus Creek, which winds through the campground.
 Looking to explore Sechelt Inlet by water?
-Rent kayaks or stand-up paddleboards from Pedals and Paddles, a short ten-minute drive up the road in Tuwanek.
+Rent kayaks or stand-up paddleboards from Pedals & Paddles, a short ten-minute drive up the road in Tuwanek.
 Bikers will appreciate close access to the gravity-defying trails of Coast Gravity Park, also located a short drive from the campground.

 Type of campground: Provincial park